goauthentik/authentik/website/integrations/services/snipe-it/index.md

 :::

 :::caution
-In case something goes wrong with the configuration, you can use the URL `http://inventory.company/login?nosaml` to log in using the built-in authentication.
+node to self: mabye not a caution or mabye switch to paragraph In case something goes wrong with the configuration, you can use the URL `http://inventory.company/login?nosaml` to log in using the built-in authentication.
 :::